 Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
 Section 1575.203 establishes the active employee's rate which is 0.75% of pay.
-Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75 percent of the salary of each active employee of the public.
+Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75% of the salary of each active employee of the public.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor.

 Contribution Rates

-2018 2019
+2019 2020

 Active Employee 0.65% 0.65%

 Non-Employer Contributing Entity (State) 1.25% 1.25%

 Employers 0.75% 0.75%

 Federal/private Funding remitted by Employers 1.25% 1.25%

-District's 2019 Employer Contributions \$ 97,069 District's 2019 Member Contributions \$ 71,593 2018 NECE On-Behalf Contributions (state) \$ 127,435
+District's 2020 Employer Contributions \$ 101,527 District's 2020 Member Contributions \$ 75,831 2019 NECE On-Behalf Contributions (state) \$ 129,240

-In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether they participate in the TRS Care OPEB program).
-When hiring a TRS retiree, employers are required to pay to TRS-Care a monthly surcharge of \$535 per retiree.
+In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS Care OPEB program).
+When hiring a TRS retiree, employers are required to pay TRS-Care, a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$182.6 million in fiscal year 2018.
-The 85th Texas Legislature, House Bill 30 provided an additional \$212 million in one-time, supplemental funding for the FY2018-19 biennium to continue to support the program.
-This was also received in FY2018 bringing the total appropriations received in fiscal year 2018 to \$394.6 million.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$73.6 million in fiscal year 2019.

-5. Actuarial Assumptions
+Actuarial Assumptions

-The total OPEB liability in the August 31, 2017 actuarial valuation was rolled forward to August 31, 2018.
+The total OPEB liability in the August 31, 2018 actuarial valuation was rolled forward to August 31, 2019.
 The actuarial valuation was determined using the following actuarial assumptions:

-The actuarial valuation of TRS-Care is similar to the actuarial valuations performed on the pension plan, except that the OPEB valuation is more complex.
-All of the demographic assumptions, including rates of retirement, termination, and disability, and most of the economic assumptions, including general inflation, salary increases, and general payroll growth, used in the OPEB valuation were identical to those used in the respective TRS pension valuation.
-Since the assumptions were based upon a recent actuarial experience study performed and they were reasonable for this OPEB valuation, they were employed in the 2018 CAFR for the Teacher Retirement System of Texas.
+The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuations performed for the pension plan, except that the OPEB valuation is more complex.
+All of the demographic assumptions, including rates of retirement, termination, and disability, and most of the economic assumptions, including general inflation and salary increases, used in the OPEB valuation were identical to those used in the respective TRS pension valuation.
+The demographic assumptions were developed in the experience study performed for TRS for the period ending August 31, 2017.

-The following assumptions and other inputs used for members of TRS-Care are identical to the assumptions used in the August 31, 2017 TRS pension actuarial valuation that was rolled forward to August 31, 2018:
+The following assumptions and other inputs used for members of TRS-Care are identical to the assumptions used in the August 31, 2018 TRS pension actuarial valuation that was rolled forward to August 31, 2019:

-Rates of Mortality Rates of Retirement
+Rates of Mortality

+Rates of Retirement

+Rates of Termination

+Rates of Disability Incidence

-General Inflation Wage Inflation
+General Inflation Wage Inflation Expected Payroli Growth